Luke Hooley

-Luke Hooley (born 1 August 1998) is an English rugby league footballer who plays as a for Bradford Bulls in the RFL Championship.
+Luke Hooley (born 1 August 1998) is an English rugby league footballer who plays as a for the Bradford Bulls in the Super League.

 He has previously played for the Leeds Rhinos in the Super League and the Batley Bulldogs in the RFL Championship.
 He has spent time on loan or dual registration at Dewsbury, Oldham and Featherstone in the Championship and at Oldham in League 1.

 Playing career

 Early career

 Hooley played junior rugby league for Dewsbury Moor before joining the Bradford Bulls Academy in 2014, aged 16.
 He played for the first team in a pre-season friendly against Castleford Tigers in January 2016.

 Wakefield Trinity

 When Bradford entered administration, he moved to Wakefield Trinity in March 2017.

 While at Wakefield, Hooley spent time on loan at Dewsbury Rams and Oldham.

 Batley Bulldogs

 After being released by Wakefield, he joined Batley Bulldogs ahead of the 2020 season.
 He helped the club reach the 2022 Championship Grand Final, which they lost to Leigh Centurions.